nimterop/nimterop/README.md

 Nim has one of the best FFI you can find - importing C/C++ is supported out of the box.
 All you need to provide is type and proc definitions for Nim to interop with C/C++ binaries.
 Generation of these wrappers is easy for simple libraries but quickly gets out of hand. [c2nim](https://github.com/nim-lang/c2nim) greatly helps here by parsing and converting C/C++ into Nim but is limited due to the complex and constantly evolving C/C++ grammar. [nimgen](https://github.com/genotrance/nimgen) mainly focuses on automating the wrapping process and fills some holes but is again limited to c2nim's capabilities.

-The goal of nimterop is to leverage the [tree-sitter](http://tree-sitter.github.io/tree-sitter/) engine to parse C/C++ code and then convert relevant portions of the AST into Nim definitions using compile-time macros. [tree-sitter](https://github.com/tree-sitter) is a Github sponsored project that can parse a variety of languages into an AST which is then leveraged by the [Atom](https://atom.io/) editor for syntax highlighting and code folding.
+The goal of nimterop is to leverage the [tree-sitter](http://tree-sitter.github.io/tree-sitter/) engine to parse C/C++ code and then convert relevant portions of the AST into Nim definitions. [tree-sitter](https://github.com/tree-sitter) is a Github sponsored project that can parse a variety of languages into an AST which is then leveraged by the [Atom](https://atom.io/) editor for syntax highlighting and code folding.
 The advantages of this approach are multifold:
 - Benefit from the tree-sitter community's investment into language parsing
-- Leverage Nim macros which are a user API and relatively stable
-- Avoid depending on Nim compiler API which is evolving constantly
+- Avoid depending on Nim compiler API which is evolving constantly and makes backwards compatibility a bit challenging

+Most of the functionality is contained within the `toast` binary that is built when nimterop is installed and can be used standalone similar to how c2nim can be used today.
+In addition, nimterop also offers an API to pull in the generated Nim content directly into an application.

 The nimterop feature set is still limited when compared with c2nim.
 Supported language constructs include:
 - `#define NAME VALUE` where `VALUE` is a number (int, float, hex)
 - `struct X`, `typedef struct`, `enum X`, `typedef enum`
 - Functions with primitive types, structs, enums and typedef structs/enums as params and return values
+- Pointers to data types

 Given the simplicity and success of this approach so far, it seems feasible to continue on for more complex code.
 The goal is to make interop seamless so nimterop will focus on wrapping headers and not the outright conversion of C/C++ implementation.

-C++ constructs are still TBD depending on the results of the C interop.
+C++ constructs such as classes and templats are still TBD depending on the results of the C interop.

 __Installation__